duck-web-dev/youtube-parser-rabbitmq/README.md

 ### Tips:

+To check logs or kill consumers, use `tmux a` to attach to their session.
+Both database and parser scripts are ran in tmux sessions.

 If you need to connect to PostgreSQL on the host machine:
 1. Set `listen_addresses` in postgres config.
 2. Either: